 - Too much liquid – If there is too much liquid in the batter, the muffins will be very dense.
 Make sure to measure liquid ingredients in the correct type of measuring cup.
 There’s a big difference between measuring cups for dry ingredients and those for liquids.

 - Too much leavening – If there is too much baking soda or powder in the batter, muffins will rise temporarily, then collapse.
 This causes them to become dense.
 For every cup of flour, you only need 1 teaspoon of baking powder or 1/4 teaspoon of baking soda.

 - Over-mixing – If you mix the muffin batter too much it can create a VERY dense muffin with huge pockets of air inside

 Another reason for dense muffins may be that they’re simply too full of heavy ingredients, such as nuts or dried fruit.
 Next time, cut back on the chopped pecans or whatever it is that you’re using.
 Never add more fruit, nuts, chocolate chips, or any other add-in than the recipe calls for because it can change the end result!

 Typically, muffin cups should be 2/3 to 3/4 full of batter, before baking.
 Muffin cups that are 3/4 full will give you nicely domed muffins; any more batter than that and you’ll risk an overflow.

 If you’re hoping for big, bakery-style domed muffins, adding more batter will not necessarily give you the result you want.
-The key to creating big muffins like Starbucks is in the oven temperature.
-An oven set to 350 F., for example, will take longer to bake muffin batter than an oven set to 425 F. During that longer baking time, the leavening agent will have the opportunity to release its gases, causing that high top to collapse.
+The key to creating big muffins is in the oven temperature.
+An oven set to 350 degrees Fahrenheit, for example, will take longer to bake muffin batter than an oven set to 425 F. During that longer baking time, the leavening agent will have the opportunity to release its gases, causing that high top to collapse.

 Let’s face it; there are times when a regular muffin is just too big.
 The good news is, recipe conversion for muffins is pretty simple!
 Let’s lay out the facts: